Tomas-J-Gonzalez/square/BACKEND_README.md

-# Vercel Backend for Be There or Be Square
+# Vercel Backend for Show Up or Else

-This is a serverless backend deployed on Vercel that provides API endpoints for the Be There or Be Square app.
+This is a serverless backend deployed on Vercel that provides API endpoints for the Show Up or Else app.

 ## 🏗️ Architecture